a-b-street/abstreet/docs/design/walking.md

 of time wasted on contraflow mess.
 Maybe having two directional sides of a sidewalk is nice anyway?
 What about the funky turns causing a ped to not even cross a sidewalk at all and immediately chain together two turns?

+Small complication with two directional sidewalks
+	- SidewalkSpots get more complicated. are they associated with the original direction always?
+How to start/end walking?
+	- do they belong to children {forwards, backwards}?
+They'd no longer be in order.